spatie/docs.spatie.be-old/resources/views/laravel-tags/v1/introduction.md

 title: Introduction
 ---

-**IMPORTANT: This package isn't stable yet.
-We will release v1.0.0 soon**

-Like the name implies Laravel Tags add taggable behaviour to your models.
+This package offers taggable behaviour for your models.
 After the package is installed to only thing you have to do is to add the `HasTags` trait to an Eloquent model to make it taggable.

 But we didn't stop with the regular tagging capabilities you find in every package.
 Laravel Tags comes with batteries included.
 Out of the box it has support for [translating tags](/laravel-tags/v1/advanced-usage/adding-translations), [multiple tag types](/laravel-tags/v1/advanced-usage/using-types), add [sorting capabilities](/laravel-tags/v1/advanced-usage/sorting-tags).